enumer-8/aquarius/README.md

 make test - calls flycast to run the ELF

-make disc - generate CDI
+make disk - generate CDI

 make run - calls flycast to run the CDI